 If you'd rather be entertained than haunted, head to Las Vegas for a Zombie Burlesque show.
 This frighteningly comical musical is set in a 1950s America where the undead have taken over.
 The show is hilarious, is backed by a genuine big band and features the most famous dancers in Las Vegas.
 It's located in Planet Hollywood Resort & Casino.

-New Orleans is known as 'America's Most Haunted City', partly due to its strong voodoo culture.
+is known as 'America's Most Haunted City', partly due to its strong voodoo culture.
 This black religious cult is as big a part of New Orleans as jazz, Cajun food and Mardi Gras.
 One of the beliefs of Louisana voodoo is that spiritual forces — which can be kind or mischievous — shape daily life and intercede in the lives of their followers.

 The ghost of the infamous voodoo priestess Marie Laveau is said to haunt French Quarter buildings and courtyards.
 Visit the Voodoo Spiritual Temple on North Rampart Street in the French Quarter.
 You can also connect with a voodoo priest for your own reading, visit the many voodoo shops within the French Quarter, or learn about the history of voodoo at the Voodoo Museum.